aosabook/500lines/dagoba/chapter.md

 Cross your eyes and squint a little and the similarities are obvious.
 It's good policy in general to take a cross-eyed squinty first pass of new code.
 You might end up with a nickname like ol' cross-eyed McSquintyPants, but no one will question your deduplication prowess.

 Spotting this similarity leaves us at a bit of a dilemma, however. [on the horns of].
-There's a tension at play between wanting to not repeat ourselves and our desire to maintaining the [isolation] of one-fun-per-component.
+There's a tension at play between wanting to not repeat ourselves and our desire to maintain the [isolation] of one-fun-per-component.

 Unfortunately there's no hard and fast rule for this situation -- it really comes down to good judgement.
 If the internals are likely to mutate away from each other, leave them separate.
-If the maintaining the one-fun-per-component [invariant] is structurally useful, leave it.
+If maintaining the one-fun-per-component [invariant] is structurally useful, leave it.
 If you find yourself endlessly repeating the same chunk of boilerplate with small, easily-parametrizable variations, consolidate it -- but in the absence of such strong indicators you'll need to follow your nose.

 Another approach we could take is leaving the individual functions, but pull 'component' out of their bodies and squish 'em together.
 This seems like pure win, but there are tradeoffs here as well.
 We're introducing a layer of abstraction, which always ups the complexity cost.
 We're moving the guts of the component elsewhere, forcing us to hunt to find its meaning.